 The data in this study was collected from several sources.
 The role-play in SL was recorded as a screen capture (with sound).
 The role-play was observed both in SL and in 'real life' by the authors.
 The group interviews were recorded with video camera and sound capture that was later transcribed verbatim.
-In addition, 16 of the students filled out a questionnaire consisting of both multiple-choice questions using a Likert scale, 'check-box' questions, and open questions.
+In addition, 16 of the students filled a questionnaire.
+It included both multiple-choice questions using a Likert scale, 'checkbox' questions and open questions.